 Felicity ‘Flick’ Colby, already seriously ill with cancer, succumbed to bronchial pneumonia and passed away in May 2011.
 She was 65.

-Louise Clarke died from heart failure in August 2012 after suffering poor health for two years.
+Louise Clarke died from heart failure at Ipswich Hospital in Suffolk in August 2012 after suffering from poor health for two years.
+She was 63.